sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-routes/README.md

 # Express: Routes

 Express is based around the idea of HTTP requests and responses.
-You declare routes that match a particular HTTP request pattern and attach functions to run when one matches.
+You declare routes, each of which matches a particular HTTP request pattern.
+Whenever a route is matched, the function attached to it executes.

 ## Route Matching